-- Turn off the server before you connect or disconnect any internal cables. - See the documentation that comes with any external devices for additional cabling instructions.
+- Power off the server before you connect or disconnect any internal cables. - See the documentation that comes with any external devices for additional cabling instructions.
 It might be easier for you to route cables before you connect the devices to the server. - Cable identifiers of some cables are printed on the cables that come with the server and optional devices.
-Use these identifiers to connect the cables to the correct connectors. - Ensure that the cable is not pinched and does not cover any connectors or obstruct any components on the system board. - Ensure that the relevant cables pass through the cable clips.
+Use these identifiers to connect the cables to the correct connectors. - Ensure that the relevant cables pass through the cable clips.